-On 9/28/21, Nicole Nixon interviews Elk Grove Mayor Bobby Singh-Allen, Sacramento Councilmember Katie Valenzuela and President of the Sacramento Zoological Board of Trustees, Elizabeth Stallard about the future of the Sacramento Zoo and the potential plans to move it to Elk Grove.
+On 9/28/21, Nicole Nixon interviews Elk Grove Mayor Bobbie Singh-Allen, Sacramento Councilmember Katie Valenzuela and President of the Sacramento Zoological Society Board of Trustees, Elizabeth Stallard about the future of the Sacramento Zoo and the potential plans to move it to Elk Grove.

 Sacramento Zoo Director, Jason Jacobs, and President of the Sacramento Zoological Society Board of Trustees, Elizabeth Stallard, wrote an opinion piece for the Sacramento Bee, commenting on the importance of a new zoo for the region.